Disclaimer: This is Untrue.

 *

-"Paul the Apostle in Wikipedia"
+"Paul the Apostle on Wikipedia"

 https://en.wikipedia.org/wiki/Paul_the_Apostle